Cotalker/documentation/blog/2022-06-27-survey-access.md

 ---
 title: Developer Mode Survey Access
 description: So far, users have been able to access surveys on channel workspaces according to different settings that act as filters determining the survey's availability.
-And now, with the new developer mode, you can program an extra layer of logic to determine whether or not a survey should be available.
+But now, with the new developer mode, you can also program an extra layer of logic to determine whether or not a survey should be available.
 Use task details, like states or other data, to decide if and when a survey can be used by users in the channel.
 With a small code script, you can easily automate the finest details of your processes.
 image: img/updates/update_survey_access.png
 draft: false
 ---